 We have put together this two-day Albany itinerary based on the activities we did during our visit, to help you get the most from yours.

-Before you head off, grab a copy of Lonely Planet’s West Coast Australia travel guide.
+Before you head off, grab a copy of Lonely Planet’s West Coast Australia travel guide here.
+(If you’re reading this from Australia, use this link instead).
 We used ours literally every time we left the house for the day, and it had super handy maps, itineraries, accommodation tips, and we also found some awesome bars and restaurants through it.
-It’s definitely worth the menial cost on Amazon!
+It’s definitely worth it!

 Albany Itinerary: Day 1

 We arrived in Albany at about 4 pm, settled into our hostel and then headed to the waterfront.
-We stayed at 1849 Backpackers and paid for a double room (sharing a bathroom).
+We stayed at 1849 Backpackers (click here to book) and paid for a double room (sharing a bathroom).
 They also have shared dorms.
 The hostel was really friendly, offering free wifi plus pancakes for breakfast, and was located in a good central spot with off road parking.

 We managed to catch the sunset from the Anzac Peace Park on the Princess Royal Harbour.
 Although Albany has a population of 33,000 people, it is surprisingly calm and we only came upon a handful of dog walkers during our stroll.

 Why not learn more about the colourful history of Albany with a guided tour?
 This one covers everything from whaling to warships, and everything in between.
 Check it out here.